 5 ESG investing trends to look out for

-ESG issues are gaining a lot of momentum as the number of ESG investors continue to climb, and there are a number of critical trend trends you should be aware of.
+ESG issues are gaining a lot of momentum as the number of ESG investors continues to climb, and there are a number of critical trend trends you should be aware of.

 Climate change becomes a top priority in ESG